1. Overview and configuration

 - Max archive file size (MB): the max size of a file that will keep its versions in Archive.
 Increase it if you work with big files and need to keep previous file versions.
 Bear in mind that this will require more storage space.

 - Max archive file age (days): number of days a file remains in Archive until automatically removed.
 The longer it's kept, the longer it takes storage space.
 Decreasing this value makes sense if storage space is limited.
 You can manually clear the Archive every now and then so as not to wait for automatic deletion.
+Starting with v3.6.0 this parameter can be configured (as custom parameter) in a Job profile, setting is applied only to the certain job(s) with that profile.

 Archive on mobile devices works similarly with the following caveat: